sagemath/trac_to_gh/Issue 7690.md

 # Issue 7690: maxima stats too many files on startup, which is a performance issue

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7690

 Original creator: was